[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 Caching is the best way to copy the repeated request and deliver it as fast as possible next time.

 But sometimes, a corrupted caching file can also be a bother.
-So clean it properly from your caching plugin.
+So clean it properly with your caching plugin.

 After clearing the cache, your server response time will be slow until the server or cache plugin doesn’t generate cache again.

 Most free cache plugins generate cache after the first user’s visit.
-So I recommend you use WP Rocket, which has an intelligent preloading caching system that creates cache before the first user’s visit and doesn’t let TTFB slow.
+So I recommend you use WP Rocket, which has an intelligent preloading caching system that creates cache before the first user’s visit and doesn’t let TTFB slow down.

 6.Upgrade Your PHP

-Still, using the old PHP version?
-It not only slows down the whole PHP process of your server but also can break your site.
+Still using the old PHP version?
+It not only slows down the whole PHP process on your server but can also break your site.

-New version of php brings better security, more reliability and faster performance.
+The new version of PHP brings better security, more reliability, and faster performance.

 You should update it.

 Before updating it, you should take a backup of your whole site carefully.
-It will be a life saver from data loss or unpleasant happenings.
+It will be a lifesaver against data loss or unpleasant happenings.

 Update PHP on GoDaddy